sadekbaroudi/vik/README.md

 # VIK

 > **Warning**
-> This is still undergoing testing.
-Until this comment is removed, I don't recommend using anything in the repo without consulting me
+> This is a work in progress.
+It has been tested to be functional, but please consult **sadekbaroudi** in the **#vik** channel of the [fingerpunch discord server](https://fingerpunch.xyz/discord) if you'd like to design a keyboard or module.

 > **Note**
 > **To see the list of known supported keyboards and modules, go to [this section](#known-list-of-vik-certifications) at the bottom of the readme**